 Earle joined Bob and his father three years later.
 Harry had remarried and his job as a tailor allowed him to rent only small houses or apartments.
 Life was a constant struggle with debt and there never seemed to be enough food for the growing boys.

 1921 saw Bob starting school in the seventh grade at Safford Junior High School, transferring to Roskruge Junior High the following spring.
-An outstanding athlete, he progressed normally through the grades, graduating from Tucson High School on May 25, 1928.
-During the summer holidays he worked as a lifeguard at the Wetmore Pool.
+An outstanding athlete, he progressed normally through the grades, graduating from the 12th Grade in Tucson High School on May 25, 1928.
+During the summer holidays he had worked as a lifeguard at the Wetmore Pool.
 Wetmore was more than an Olympic-size pool.
 It featured outdoor movies, a roller rink, a picnic park and a dance hall with a spring-suspended double maple floor so it was a gathering place for young people.
-During this time he started riding the rails, looking for work and seeing the country.
+About this time he started riding the rails, looking for work and seeing the country.
 He summed up his feelings in the line of a song when he wrote, When I feel the urge I gotta travel anywhere the tumbleweed blows....
-Bob devoured the books of Richard Halliburton - tales of travel and true adventure like "The Royal Road to Romance", and these books fed that urge.
-He had a romantic heart in all senses of the word romance Ė love of adventure and the idealistic pursuit of that elusive, perfect love.
+Bob devoured the books of Richard Halliburton - tales of travel and true adventure like "The Royal Road to Romance", and these books fed his own urge to move on, always move on.
+He had a romantic heart in all senses of the word "romance" Ė love of adventure and the idealistic pursuit of that elusive, perfect love.

 High School.
 (The Calin Coburn Collections ©2004)